Many old items can be worth serious cash. But to really get the eBay cash rolling in, you need to know the etiquette and shortcuts.

-With private sellers it's caveat emptor, or 'let the buyer beware'.
+With private sellers it's caveat emptor, or "let the buyer beware".
 Buyers' only rights under law are that the product is fairly described and the owner has the right to sell it.
-(Under eBay's own rules buyers are also eligible for a refund if the item's "not as described", ie, it doesn't match the seller's description.)
+Under eBay's own rules buyers are also eligible for a refund if the item's "not as described", ie, it doesn't match the seller's description.

 To build a sparkling feedback profile, you need to deliver goods speedily and in the condition advertised.
 While not a legal obligation, offering good customer service will boost feedback and protect you from problems.

 Describe the item accurately, reply to questions promptly and try to dispatch within 48 hours.
 Let the buyer know when you've dispatched, email them the postal tracking number and include an invoice in the package.

-don't bid on your own auctions
+Never bid on your own auctions